 Regardless, there’s no better way to try a city on for size, to really get a sense of it, than by hearing from people who know her well, who move within her and are moved by her, and whose late night hours are spent trying to put it all into words.

-Open Mic Lets You Be Your Own Souvenir
+3. Open Mic Tourism Lets You Be Your Own Souvenir

 An open mic is not a fixed, programmatic thing.
 It’s a creative exchange where artists connect.
 A small, hyperlocal market where people trade in inspiration and encouragement.

 Unlike statues or museums or the Hard Rock Cafe, it’s different every time.

 Unlike a concert, it bends and morphs as the show happens and often—and this is important—in response to the audience.
 I cannot overstate how tightly what happens in the audience intertwines with what happens on stage.